 - Learn the economic and political functions of government and how the two functions interact with each other in the public sector.

-- Have the opportunity to participate in Congressional Research Fellowships, if accepted through a separate application process, which will give students hands-on experience in a policy making environment.
+- Have the opportunity to participate in Research Fellowships, if accepted through a separate application process, which will give students hands-on experience in a policy making or corporate environment.
 The fellowships will also allow participating students to develop extensive career networks which lead to employment opportunities.